c3g/GenPipes/README.md

 Configuration Files
 -------------------------
 Pipeline cluster settings and command parameters can be customized using Configuration Files (`.ini` extension).
-Those files have structure similar to what you would find on Microsoft Windows INI files e.g.:
+Those files have a structure similar to what you would find on Microsoft Windows INI files e.g.:
 ```
 #!ini
 [My Section]